dchagasteles/ethereum-development/ethereum/AMM.md

 - Progress: Buy back, Gassless Voting, Shadow Tokens, Origin Pools, Fiat Ramp, Limit Orders, Trader Incentives and UX, New LP pools, Arbitrum, Rewards Re-Stacking, etc

 ### Aave Vs Compound
-- with the passage of time, aToken balance is being increased
+- In Aave, with the passage of time, aToken balance is being increased
-2. Compound
-- when withdrawing cTokens, rate is being increased.
+- In Compound, when withdrawing cTokens, rate is being increased.